Radware/Cyber-Controller-Sites-and-Devices-Cloner/README.md

 - [Disclaimer](#Disclaimer)

 ## Description ##
-The script described in this Technical Guide is provided to help with migration for organizations that want to copy sites and devices from a Cyber-Controller instance to another one.
+The script described is provided to help with migration for organizations that want to copy sites and devices from a Cyber-Controller instance to another one.

 The tool is designed to copy Alteon and DefensePro devices.